 Security, guardrails, and policies are a vital part of Spacelift’s offering for governing infrastructure changes and ensuring compliance.
 Spacelift’s built-in functionality for developing custom modules allows teams to adopt testing early into each module’s development lifecycle.
 Dependencies between projects and deployments can be handled with Trigger Policies.

 This blog post delved into the intricacies of managing infrastructure with Terraform and GitHub Actions.
-We quickly looked into both tools’ main functionalities and concepts and went over a demo of combining them to build a pipeline that follows infrastructure as code principles.
+We quickly looked into both tools’ main functionalities and concepts and presented a demo in which we combined them to build a pipeline that follows infrastructure as code principles.
 Lastly, we discussed nuances and considerations for setting up a CI/CD pipeline for Terraform and considered a more robust alternative solution, Spacelift.

 Discover better way to manage Terraform at scale